What is emergency planning?

 provide advice and help to businesses and voluntary organisations about business continuity management.

 What will you do if there is an emergency?

 If there is an emergency or major incident we will set up a dedicated web page to provide you with information.
 The page will be accessible via a link on our website's homepage.

 What should I do if there is an emergency?

 If there is a major emergency affecting wide areas the emergency services will attend to the most vulnerable first.
 Being prepared and knowing what to do in an emergency can limit the impact of the emergency on you, your family and the community and help the recovery process.

 As essential responders we work with others to ensure we can respond appropriately in emergency situations - you need to be prepared too.

-We’ve teamed up with the other agencies to prepare some advice for local residents and businesses about how to get prepared.
-The information can be found on the Cambridgeshire Fire and Rescue Service’s website.
+We've teamed up with other agencies to prepare some advice for local residents and businesses about how to get prepared.
+The information can be found on the Cambridgeshire and Peterborough Prepared website.